alekoza02/Uni_Notes/APPUNTI/solid_state_physics/Obsidian_solid/Chatgpt lecture 7 part 1.md

 ---

 This concludes the first part of the lecture.
 The second part will further explore the solution to the wave equation and how materials interact with electromagnetic waves at different frequencies.

+**Electromagnetic Waves in Materials - Part 2**

+### Wave Equation in Materials

+Starting from Maxwell's equations, we derive the wave equation in materials.
+The fundamental constants involved are:

+- $ε_0$(electric permittivity of free space)

+- $μ_0$(magnetic permeability of free space)

+- $σ$ (electrical conductivity of the material)

+By collecting terms, we arrive at the wave equation:

+$$(σ / ε_0) * (∂E / ∂t) + ε_r * (∂²E / ∂t²) = ∇²E$$

+This equation accounts for material properties such as polarization and conductivity.

+Effects of Material Polarization

+In materials, microscopic charges influence wave propagation.
+The dielectric constant $ε_r$ represents the material's polarizability, modifying the wave equation compared to vacuum.
+Polarization effects lead to:

+- **Reorientation of dipoles**, affecting wave behavior.

+- **Two types of electrons**:

+    - Bound electrons (localized in orbitals, contributing to polarization)

+    - Free electrons (participating in electrical conduction, responding to electromagnetic waves)

+### Conductivity and Electron Motion

+In conductive materials:

+- Free electrons oscillate due to the alternating electric field.

+- Bound electrons deform charge distributions, forming dipoles aligned with the field.

+- Conductivity is primarily determined by free electron behavior.

+### Solving the Wave Equation

+Assuming a plane wave solution:

+$$E(x,t) = E_0 e^{i(kx - \omega t)}$$

+Substituting into the wave equation leads to the dispersion relation:

+$$k^2 = (ω² / c²) * (ε_r + i(σ / ε_0ω))$$

+This describes how waves propagate in a medium, incorporating both dielectric response and absorption due to conductivity.

+### Speed of Light in Materials

+From the dispersion relation, the phase velocity in the material is given by:

+$$v = \frac{c}{\sqrt{ε_r + i(σ / ε_0ω)}}$$

+The refractive index is then:

+$$n = \sqrt{ε_r + i(σ / ε_0ω)}$$

+This shows that the refractive index is complex, where the imaginary part accounts for absorption.

+### Conclusion

+By modifying Maxwell’s equations for a material, we derive the wave equation incorporating conductivity and polarization effects.
+This leads to:

+- A complex refractive index representing both propagation and absorption.

+- Distinct contributions from free and bound electrons.

+- A general understanding of wave behaviour in conductive and dielectric materials.